 The adventure begins here!
 At Costanoa we offer your group more than meeting space and guest rooms.
 We are committed to creating a memorable experience with unique adventures and activities for groups who have never settled for the ordinary.
 All of our activities are designed to provide your group with the opportunity to surround yourselves in the pristine surroundings around Costanoa to Discover the Pace of Nature.
 All of the following opportunities can be customized to fit your groups unique needs.
 If you have any questions or would like to schedule an activity contact our Sales Manager at 650-879-7312 or email@example.com.

-Please contact the Costanoa Activities Department directly at firstname.lastname@example.org to book any of the above events.
+Please contact the Costanoa Activities Department directly at firstname.lastname@example.org for updated information.

 Interpretive Nature Hikes